Dolkar/Tephra/README.md

 help with code organization.

 While Tephra handles most of the Vulkan-mandated synchronization automatically from the list of job commands, analyzing commands recorded into command lists would have unacceptable performance overhead.
-Instead, this ordinarily needs to be handled by specifying all the resource accesses of each render / compute pass, but for the majority of read-only accesses, the library offers the much more convenient "export" mechanism.
+This could ordinarily be circumvented by manually specifying all the resource accesses of each render / compute pass, but for the majority of read-only accesses, the library offers the much more convenient "export" mechanism.
 Once an image or buffer is written to by a prior command or pass, it can be exported for all future accesses of a certain type, for example as a sampled texture.
-In effect, this means that you generally need to specify if and how a resource is going to be read from inside your shaders in the future, after each time you write into it.
+In effect, for a resource used inside shaders, this means that you generally only need to specify how it is going to be read in the future after each time you write into it.
+In most cases that only needs to be done once.

 Another system inherited from Vulkan is its binding model.
 By default, resources get bound as descriptors in sets, rather than individually.
 You can think of a material's textures - the albedo map, normal map, roughness map, etc -